mwpastore/ember-cli-deploy-sql/README.md

 ### sqlOptions

-These options are assembled and passed to [Knex.js][3].
+These four options are assembled and passed to [Knex.js][3].
 Knex is used as a query builder and database abstraction layer (DAL).
 Please see [its documentation][11] for more information on these options.
 N.B.: